Olyno/Gamet/README.md

 __**Overview:**__

 GameAPI is, as his name indicates it, an API containing at present more than 25 syntax for the mini games.
-At present his name amounts to that but other syntax are already in the course of work to offer you more options and possibilities.
+At present his name amounts to that but other syntax are already in the course of work to offer you more options and possibilities.So you can create simple and effective mini-games without the need for a headaches!

 __**Installation:**__
 1) Download the archive .rar